hoytech/quadrable/README.md

   * Leaf: A regular leaf value, suitable for satisfying a get or update request
   * WitnessLeaf: A leaf value, suitable for proving non-inclusion
   * Witness: An unspecified node, suitable for proving non-inclusion
-* Value, the contents of which depends on the record type:
+* A value, the meaning of which depends on the record type:
   * Leaf: The leaf value (ie the result of a get query)
   * WitnessLeaf: The hash of the leaf value (allows to prover to create the nodeHash)
   * Witness: Unused

-The first thing the verifier should do is run some initial setup on each strand:
+The first thing the verifier should do is run some initial setup on each strand (although this can be done lazily on first access instead, if desired):

 * Hash the key (if key was included)
-* Compute the nodeHash (if node type was Leaf or WitnessLeaf).
-This is now called the strand's nodeHash
+* Compute the strand's nodeHash: If the record type is Leaf or WitnessLeaf, compute the leaf nodeHash.
+If Witness, then use the key hash directly for this
 * Set a `merged` boolean value to `false`
-* Set a `next` index value to `i+1`, where `i` is the node's index in the list.
+* Set a `next` index value to `i+1` where `i` is the node's index in the list, or an empty sentinel for the last strand (for example, `-1`).
 This functions as a singly-linked list of unmerged strands

 ### Commands

 In addition to the list of strands, a Quadrable proof includes a list of commands.
 These are instructions on how to process the strands.
-After running all the commands the root will be reconstructed and (assuming it matches the trusted root) the proof is verified.
+After running all the commands, all the strands will have been merged into one strand and the root will be reconstructed.
+Assuming this candidate root matches the trusted root, the proof is considered verified.

 Every command specifies a strand by its index in the strand list.
 After running a command this strand's depth will decrease by 1.

 There are 3 types of commands ("ops"):

 * `HashProvided`: Take the provided witness, concatenate it with the specified strand's nodeHash, and hash, storing the result into this strand's nodeHash.
-The order of concatenation depends on the `depth` bit of the strand's keyHash.
+The order of concatenation depends on the bit of the strand's keyHash at position `depth`.
 * `HashEmpty`: The same as the previous, but there is no provided witness.
 Instead, the empty sub-tree nodeHash (32 zero bytes) is used.
 * `Merge`: Take this strand's nodeHash and concatenate and hash it with the nodeHash of the next un-merged strand in the strand list, which can be found by looking at the `next` linked list.
-  * Implementations should check that the `merged` flag is false in the `next` strand, and that both strands are at the same depth.
+  * Check that the `merged` flag is false in the `next` strand, and that both strands are at the same depth.
-  * After the merge, the `next` strand should have `merged` set to true, and should be unlinked from the linked list.
+  * After the merge, set `merged` to true in the `next` strand, and unlink it from the linked list.

 After processing all commands, implementations should check the following:

 * The first strand has an empty `next` linked list, meaning all strands have merged into the left-most strand
-* The first strand has a depth of 0, meaning it is the candidate root node
+* The first strand has a depth of 0, meaning it has reached the root
 * The first strand's nodeHash is equal to the trusted root

 While processing commands, implementations should be creating nodes along the way for later querying.
-Technically, this is optional and an implementation could just verify the root hash and then rely on the initial strand values.
+Technically this is optional and an implementation could just verify the root hash and then rely on the values included in the initial strand data.
 However, it is easier to make security-related mistakes with this approach.
-For example, suppose an implementation forgot to check the first strand had an empty `next` linked list after processing.
+For example, suppose an implementation forgets to check that the first strand has an empty `next` linked list after processing the proof.
 In this case, an unauthenticated value could be in the initial strands that was never merged into the root.
 The tree-construction method "fails safe" in the presence of this mistake (among others) since this unauthenticated value will never get added to the created tree used for querying.

 Furthermore, a tree structure will be required in order to compute a new root after making modifications to these values, so in this case you may as well create a partial-tree while processing the proof.
-And if you support building a partial-tree like this, any other handling of the strand values is duplicated code, which should be avoided.
+And if you do support building a partial-tree like this, any other handling of the strand values is duplicated code, which should be avoided.

 ### Proof encodings

 There are a variety of ways that proofs could be encoded (whether using the strands model or otherwise).
-Quadrable has a conceptual separation between a proof and its encoding.
-At the C++ level there is a `quadrable::Proof` class, and it contains an abstract definition of the proof.
-In order to serialize this to something that can be transmitted, there is an `encodeProof()` function.
-It takes two arguments: The proof to encode and the encoding type.
+The Quadrable C++ library has a conceptual separation between a proof and its encoding.
+There is a `quadrable::Proof` class, and it contains an abstract description of the proof.
+In order to serialize this to something that can be transmitted, there is a separate `encodeProof()` function.
+This function takes two arguments: The proof to encode and the encoding type.
 So far we have the following encoding types:

 * `CompactNoKeys` (0): An encoding with strands and commands that will be described in the following sections.
-It tries to make the smallest proofs possible.
+It tries to make the smallest proofs possible, but the optimizer still has room for improvement.
 * `CompactWithKeys` (1): The same as the previous, but the keys (instead of the key hashes) are included in the proof.
 These proofs may be larger (or not) depending on the sizes of your keys.
-They will take slightly more CPU to verify than the no keys version, but at the end you will have a partial-tree that supports enumeration by key.
+They will take slightly more CPU to verify than the no keys version, but at the end you will have a partial-tree that supports [enumeration by key](#key-tracking).

-Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate what encoding type is in use, and will correspond to the numbers in parens above.
-Since the two encoding types implemented so far are similar, I will describe them concurrently and point out the minor differences as they arise.
+Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate what encoding type is in use, and will correspond to the numbers in parentheses above.
+Since the two encoding types implemented so far are similar, we will describe them concurrently and point out the minor differences as they arise.

-Although the C++ implementation has an intermediate representation of a decoded proof, other implementations may choose to directly process the encoded form.
+Although the C++ implementation has the `quadrable::Proof` intermediate representation of proofs which it converts encoded proofs into prior to processing, other implementations may choose to directly process the encoded form.

-If small proof size is important, an encoding-time optimizer can do extra work to minimize the number of commands required, which reduces the proof size.

 ### Compact encoding

-The first byte is the version byte described above, and then strands and commands are serialized in order:
+The first byte is the version byte described above, and then strands and commands are serialized:

     [1 byte proof type]
     [ProofStrand]+